Execute your clinical research project with greater Clarity, Efficiency & Accuracy!

 In the set up stages of your study, a consultant statistician can calculate the optimal power to sample size ratio for your research budget.
 Knowing the experimental power that will likely be obtained with an intended sample size allows you to adjust sample size up and down depending on individual priorities.

-As biostatisticians may be working on multiple projects at a time it is best to contact us for around four weeks prior to your deadline, whether it be for a grand proposal, study design or final analysis.
+As biostatisticians may be working on multiple projects at a time it is best to contact us around four weeks prior to your deadline, whether it be for a grand proposal, study design, or final analysis.
 This will ensure we have ample scope to submit to you a draft and apply and adjust according to any feedback or evolving preferences.
-Shorter tasks such as sample size or power calculation can usually adhere to a much shorter time frame such as a few days - however in case of unforeseen circumstances or busy time periods, four weeks is a safe benchmark for prior notice.
+Shorter tasks such as sample size or power calculation can usually adhere to a much shorter time frame such as a few days - however, in case of unforeseen circumstances or busy time periods, four weeks is a safe benchmark for prior notice.